balena-os/leviathan/documentation/config-reference.md

 # Config.js Reference

 Create the `config.js` file in the `workspace` directory using the [config.example.js](https://github.com/balena-os/leviathan/blob/master/workspace/config.example.js) file.
-Environment variables referenced in the documentation are merely placeholders.
-You can create your own environment variables and use them to refer to values in your config.js file as you see fit.
+Environment variables referenced in the documentation are merely suggestions.
+You can technically use hardcoded values, but it is a common practice to get some `config.json` fields from the environment by setting them to something like `process.env.MY_ENV_VAR`.

 ```js
 module.exports = {